 Located in Argentina's northern province of Corrientes, Pira enjoys a tropical “Floridian” climate and is repeatedly labeled one of the world’s top guest accommodations by returning anglers.
-Surrounded by the vast 3-million acre Ibera Marsh, Pira affords anglers crystal-clear waters ideal for sight-fish cruising dorado with top-water floating lines; a technique that produces explosive, heart-stopping strikes.
+Surrounded by the vast 3-million-acre Ibera Marsh, Pira affords you crystal-clear waters ideal for sight fishing while cruising for dorado with top-water floating lines, a technique that produces explosive, heart-stopping strikes.

-Targeted from Hell’s Bay skiffs, Pira’s dorado-salminus maxillosus-are known as "Tigers of the River" and are considered the most challenging native freshwater game fish of South America.
-Flashing radiant gold flanks, strong backs and jaws, dorado hammer flies and are immediately addicting.
+Targeted from Hell’s Bay skiffs, Pira’s dorado—Salminus maxillosus—are known as "tigers of the river" and are considered the most challenging native freshwater game fish of South America.
+Flashing radiant gold flanks and strong backs and jaws, dorado hammer flies and are immediately addicting.

-Repeatedly heralded, Pira offers 5 grand, high-ceiling double occupancy rooms with private bathroom and A/C along a meandering open air corridor.
-The main lodge faces the swimming pool and marsh beckons with a spacious living room, social bar and light airy dining room all bordered by open verandas.
+Pira offers seven grand, high-ceiling double occupancy rooms with private bathroom and air conditioning along a meandering open-air corridor.
+The main lodge faces the swimming pool and marsh, featuring a spacious living room, social bar, and airy dining room all bordered by open verandas.

 7/8 wt. fast-action fly rods with weight forward floating lines are primary.
 Corresponding tropical sink-tip lines are recommended.
 Knotable wire is a must for dorado fishing.
 Tropical weight flats clothing and plenty of sun protection is necessary in the Ibera.